carlos-lehmann/wavtomp3/README.md

 # wavtomp3

-## Converts a choosen folder with wav files into an mp3 (same folder)
+## Converts a choosen folder with wav files into an mp3
-## Optionally will also save additional metadata to the mp3 like Artwork, Release Title or Genre
+### Optionally will also save additional metadata to the mp3 like Artwork, Release Title or Genre

-### special modules used
+### Special modules used
 - id3 tags: https://github.com/nicfit/eyeD3
 - conversion: https://github.com/jiaaro/pydub